 e² Young Engineers reserves the right to alter any part of the curriculum.

-LEGO® BRICK CHALLENGE BEGINNERSENGINEERS (for children aged 5-7)
+LEGO® Brick Challenge Beginner Engineering Club (for children aged 5-7)

-Brick Challenge Mini is the predecessor to our Brick Challenge programme, suitable for children under 6.
-Children will build various working models to understand the world around them, as well as improve concentration, focus, hand eye motor skills, visual perception, problem solving and a lot of other transferrable skills, before they join our Brick Challenge programme.
+Children will build various working models to understand the world around them.
+This program will also improve concentration, hand eye motor skills, visual perception, problem solving and provide various other transferable skills.

 LEGO® Brick Challenge Intermediate Engineering Club (for children aged 7 plus)

-Brick Challenge Intermediate is our programme suitable for children aged 7 plus and children who have completed at least 2 terms of our Brick Challenge so far, learning basic physics and engineering concepts as well as any mathematical concepts relating to the model if applicable.
+Our Brick Challenge Intermediate is our programme more suitable for children aged 7 plus and children who have completed at least 2 terms of our Brick Beginner Challenge.
+This challenge will build upon the phsyics and engineering concepts taught in the Beginner Challenge.